MarcL/djcruze.co.uk/src/pages/podcasts/2006-01-18-episode-9-la-rock-01.md

     - "Jam and Spoon – Stella – R&#038;S Records"
 ---
 <img src="http://www.djcruze.co.uk/cms/wp-content/matt_brooks.jpg" alt="Guest mix by Matt Brooks from A&E" class="right" />
 Happy new year and welcome to the first podcast for 2006.
 Podcast episode #9 features a special guest mix from my good friend and fellow DJ, Matthew Brooks.
 Matt is a DJ and promoter of the excellent [Accident and Emergency][1] collective.
-It&#8217;s something a bit different for the podcast as it flows from dirty electro house and filthy acid madness, right up to some drum and bass but as always it&#8217;s damn funky!
+It's something a bit different for the podcast as it flows from dirty electro house and filthy acid madness, right up to some drum and bass but as always it's damn funky!
 Download it here:

-Here is the tracklisting for this week&#8217;s show:
+Here is the tracklisting for this week's show:

   * **DJ Cruze chart rundown:**
       * The Egg – Walking Away (Tocadisco Mix) – [CR2 Records][4]